SoMA-group/style-drumsynth/README.md

 $ pip install -r requirements.txt
 ```

+#### Checkpoints

+The tensorflow checkpoints can be download [here](https://drive.google.com/drive/folders/11v5-xXhPa6Rv6t5V2koeOM9MLdrxvWM9?usp=sharing).
+Unzip the folder and save it into this projects directory: "style-drumsynth/checkpoints".

 ### Usage

 The code is contained within the `ads_demo.py` script, which enables conditional synthesises of drum sounds using a pretrained generator.